Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 This article will provide you with step-by-step instructions for replacing the rear brake pads on a Lexus LS 460.

-The rear brake calipers on the LS 460 are "fixed" calipers, as opposed to the normal "floating" caliper" design.
-Fixed calipers are considered high performance and are found in sports cars and high-performance vehicles like the LS 460.
-In a fixed caliper design, the caliper does not move or "float" as each side of the pad wears when caliper piston pressure is being applied to the pad, and the pad to the rotor.
-Each pad has its own caliper piston to apply brake pad pressure on to the brake rotor.
+The rear brake calipers on the LS 460 are "fixed" calipers, as opposed to the normal "floating" caliper design.
+Fixed calipers are considered high-performance and are found in sports cars and high-performance vehicles like the LS 460.
+In a fixed caliper design, the caliper does not move or "float."
+Each side of the pad wears when caliper piston pressure is applied to the pad and the pad to the rotor.
+Each pad has its own caliper piston to apply brake pad pressure onto the brake rotor.

 What Brake Pads to Buy

 On the LS 460, my preferred brand for replacement pads is Akebono.
 Though Akebono pads are not cheap, they are close to or even better than factory OEM pads.
 Akebono is one of the largest Japanese OEM manufacturers of brake components and their pad performance and longevity are difficult for their competitors to match.
 They are made either in the USA or Japan.